conor-f/timewarp/README.md

 # Timewarp

 Timewarp is a wrapper for the headaches of `datetime`.
+It relies heavily on `python-dateutil` and `datetime` itself.

 ## Usage